system-er/Godot3DInterpreter/README.md

 # Last changes:
 - start parser as thread, now changing scene is possible. new command SLEEP, see example lasershow.g3i.
 - Valk made changes, thank you for the work!
-- added a window for commanderoutput and a semanticanalyser at start
+- added a window for commanderoutput, repeat last command with arrow-up in commander and a semanticanalyser at start